Wayfarerdesert/snake_v2/README.md

 4. Try to eat as much food as possible to increase your score and avoid collisions with the walls or the snake's own body.

-5. Press `Q` or close the window to quit the game.
+5. Press `Q` or press the exit button to quit the game.

 ## Deactivating the Virtual Environment